TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This protocol must comply with two privacy-related requirements:

 - the location manager must not be able to collect any data with respect to the clients (unlike written records where clients fill-in their name and contact information), and
-- the amount of information uploaded by the Cléa application to the central server must be minimized.
+- the amount of information uploaded by the CL\'EA application to the central server must be minimized.

 In practice, no information is uploaded to the server unless a client is tested COVID+.
 In that case, if the user explicitly agrees (informed consent), the application uploads the list of scanned QR codes during the past 14 days[^footnote-1] along with timing information to the central server, in order to enable a **_centralized anonymous cluster detection_**.